LAST UPDATED: February 13, 2020

 It’s constructed from durable drop-forged, heat-treated chrome vanadium steel and finished with strong rust- and corrosion-resistant mirror chrome polish for added toughness.
 It’s equipped with a 180-degree flexible chrome-molybdenum head that allows you to work at any angle and to reach around and into tight spaces for optimized leverage, but it's a little less versatile than some other models on the market.
 A strong, spring-loaded ball bearing holds sockets tightly and can efficiently loosen rusted, frozen, or stubborn nuts and bolts.

 - You need to know what size breaker bar you need for your application.
 If your bar is too long, you may snap the hardware before it has a chance to come loose.

 - Go slowly.
-Apply pressure gradually to avoid doing more damage than good.
+Apply pressure gradually to the breaker bar to avoid doing more damage than good.
 If you just grab a hold of the bar and yank, you’re likely to snap the head off the bolt.

 - Use safety glasses.
 Metal under extreme pressures can be unpredictable.
-Gloves are recommended in case the bar slips or suddenly comes loose.
+Gloves are recommended in case the breaker bar slips or suddenly break loose.
 You’ll be better off playing it safe if something goes wrong.

-- Make sure to use only impact-rated sockets.
-These are built for use with impact wrenches and are built to handle torque.
+- Make sure to use only impact-rated sockets with your breaker bar.
+These are built for use with impact wrenches and meets or exceeds the torque pressure applied to them.
 Standard sockets are not built for the forces breaker bars can produce.

-- Use a penetrating oil or lubricant on stuck hardware first.
+- Use a penetrating oil or lubricant on stuck hardware first before you use the breaker bar.
 You also need to let it soak in.
-Spray the offending bolt and wait a few minutes before you try to break it loose.
+Spray the offending bolt and wait a few minutes before you try to break it free.